AngelaYu-3/shakespeareGPT/README.md

 # shakespeareGPT

 shakespeareGPT is a transformer language model that generates more Shakespearian-like text.
-It is a decoder only transformer (just like chatGPT) with multi-head attention, feed forward layers, a softmax layer, a linear layer, layer normalization, and residual blocks
+It is a decoder only transformer (just like chatGPT) with multi-head attention, feed forward layers, a softmax layer, a linear layer, layer normalization, and residual blocks.
-.
 There is no encoder and cross-attention.

 This project is for educational purposes and follows the course [Neural Networks: Zero to Hero by Andrej Karpathy](https://www.youtube.com/watch?v=PaCmpygFfXo&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=2).